tobusiek/PyDomuwa/README.md

 # PyDomuwa

-## Domuwa is a locally hosted service, created to play games like Ego or Who's most likely with friends on a party.
+## Domuwa is a locally hosted service, created to play games on a party.

+In future, there will be implementation of games like Ego or Who's most likely, Cards against humanity, etc.

-App uses Python 3.10, FastAPI, SQLite database (pointed to file in project directory) with alembic.
+App uses Python 3.11, FastAPI, SQLite database (pointed to file in project directory) with alembic.
-Pages were created with HTMX and Tailwind - JS usage limited to minimum (BIG W, js sucks ass).
+Client will be created with React + Typescript (later).

 Every player needs to connect their device (phone or pc) to the same Wi-Fi as pc that app is hosted on.
 Then everybody goes to http address, which is printed in console once the app has been started. <br>